Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 Agustus 2025 22.24.07 UTC
+- WIB: Sabtu, 30 Agustus 2025 23.30.03 UTC
-- WITA: Sabtu, 30 Agustus 2025 23.24.07 UTC
+- WITA: Minggu, 31 Agustus 2025 00.30.03 UTC
-- WIT: Minggu, 31 Agustus 2025 00.24.07 UTC
+- WIT: Minggu, 31 Agustus 2025 01.30.03 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: motivational
+Kategori: friendship